Joan Harris: Sterling Cooper & Partners (SC&P)

-During the second half of Season 7, Joan has gained confidence in her new position.
+During the second half of season 7, Joan has gained confidence in her new position.
 During a business trip to SCDP's West Coast office, she meets Richard (Bruce Greenwood), a wealthy and very charming real estate developer whom she begins dating (though he initially expresses regret over the fact that Joan has a small child).
 However, as her personal life begins to come together for the first time since her divorce from Greg, she suffers professionally when SCDP is absorbed into McCann.
-She takes issue with the lewd and sexist treatment that she receives from her male colleagues at the new agency and complains to Jim Hobart (H. Richard Greene), the Director at McCann.
+She takes issue with the lewd and sexist treatment that she receives from her male colleagues at the new agency and complains to Jim Hobart (H. Richard Greene), the director at McCann.
 Hobart responds first with condescension and then with contempt.
 When Joan threatens to take legal action and to reveal McCann's misogynistic culture to the New York Times, Hobart offers to buy Joan's remaining contract out for half of what it's worth.
 Joan vows to stay at McCann and fight, but when she seeks out Roger Sterling for support, Roger instead tells her that it would be more pragmatic to take the money and walk away.
 Betrayed, Joan takes the payout and leaves.

-In the series finale, "Person to Person", Joan starts her own film production company.
+In the series finale, "Person to Person," Joan starts her own film production company.
 She attempts to recruit Peggy as a partner, but Peggy chooses to stay at McCann.
 Joan and Richard continue dating and become somewhat serious about one another, but he is opposed to her re-entering the business world.
 When Joan announces she is starting her own company, he ends their relationship.
-She is last seen watching her mother and Kevin go off to the park and then resuming her work at the new venture, which is operating out of her apartment under the name Holloway and Harris.
+She is last seen watching her mother and Kevin go off to the park and then resuming her work at the new venture, which is operating out of her apartment under the name Holloway-Harris.